c9s/App-I18N/README.md

     ....

+when you added more message in your application. you might need to update po messages, but you dont have to delete/recreate these po files, you can just parse your messages again all of your translations will be kept. eg:

+    $ po parse parse lib

+do translation again ...

 ### Generate locale and mo file for php-gettext or anyother gettext i18n app:

 parse strings from `.` path and use --locale (locale directory structure) , --mo (generate mo file) option: